icaka98/median-heap/README.md

 ## Usage

 Go to `main.py` and you can change the input values and experiment with the code;

+Run test by typing `pytest tests.py` in the project root directory via a terminal window;

 <p align="right">(<a href="#top">back to top</a>)</p>